Tianscar/Tianscar/README.md

 - Tier 2 - Can be used proficiently and occasionally for development
 C++, Groovy, QML, Vala

-- Tier 3 - Fully understand of the grammar, but not proficient for use in development
+- Tier 3 - Fully understand of the grammar, but not proficient to use for development
 Kotlin, Scala, C#, Swift, JavaScript, TypeScript, ActionScript, Fortran, BASIC, Visual Basic, Visual Basic.NET, UNIX Shell (sh, bash, csh, zsh, ksh), Batchfile

 - Tier 4 - Able to read and understand basically, almost impossible to use for development